mikaells/RibDif/README.md

 Running Ruegeria will take a minute or two, while large genera like Bacillus might take more than an hour as it has 7000+ genomes with 10+ 16S genes.

+# Full set off options:

+ -g|--genus     # the genus you want

+[-c|--clobber]  # Delete previous run

+[-a|--ANI]      # off by default, if you dont care about individual genomes

+[-f|--frag]     # of by default, full genomes are required for detecting all 16S-genes, use with caution

+[-i|--id]       # 1 (100% identity) as default, if the final evaluation should be done at amplicons clustered at another identity like .99

+[-t|--threads]  # default all, number of threads to use

 ## Output

 The program generates a new directory named after the genus in question.
 Within that is a summary file and three sub directories.